Opticho/AnalysisPatentCode/README.md

                   -pp = pdf_path = os.path.join(path, "patent_pdf"),
                 note that file directory will be created if there NOT exists directory

 3. Simple Example
-'Python uspto_search.py -i search'
+'''Python uspto_search.py -i search'''